Neural Adaptive SCEne Tracing: Experiments

 \subsection{UAV-view Terrain Scanning and Reconstruction}

-To demonstrate the ability to reconstruct challenging remote sensing scenes from UAV-based views, we start by comparing \nascent to comparison methods on a new UAV dataset containing images with a large standoff distance, sparse viewpoints, low overlap between views, as well as sparse volume occupancy that tests the methods ability to adapt the sampling process.
+In addition to existing standard datasets we also introduce a new UAV-based scene.
+UAV remote sensing data has usually much sparser view points, with little overlap between neighboring views.
+Moreover, the standoff distance is often large compared to the scene scale, so that parallax is limited.

-Previous neural rendering methods were mainly designed for rendering dense viewpoints with similar camera viewing angles and highly overlapping scene content, and then represent scene by single network~\cite{mildenhall2020nerf, martel2021acorn, Lin_2021_ICCV} or multiple sub-networks~\cite{Reiser2021ICCV}.
+This setting is quite challenging for previous neural rendering methods were mainly designed for rendering dense viewpoints with similar camera viewing angles and highly overlapping scene content, and then represent scene by single network~\cite{mildenhall2020nerf}, \cite{martel2021acorn}, \cite{Lin_2021_ICCV} or multiple sub-networks~\cite{Reiser2021ICCV}.
 However, a non-adaptive single network structure will have representation capacity problems for training and rendering a large unbounded scene, multiple sub-network~\cite{Reiser2021ICCV} will also require a pre-trained single network for better initial performance.
 Our method contains the optimization of octree structure and sub-network training, thus, the network in each block is only handling representation and reconstruction tasks locally, and could also scale to larger scenes if needed.

 Our proposed method is scalable and represents scene content by multiple networks in an octree structure.
 Therefore the overall representational capacity of the model depends on both the number of octree cells as well as the number of parameters in the networks.
 Both of these are hyper parameters that we analyze in detail below.
 However, even very lightweight per-node networks are capable of producing higher quality representations compared to competing approaches.